NorfolkTate/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Conclusion
 This project set out to build a system capable of distinguishing between healthy cherry leaves and those infected with powdery mildew.
 By training a Convolutional Neural Network (CNN) on the provided dataset, the model achieved a high level of accuracy, correctly classifying most test images.

-The results show that the model is effective at addressing the client’s main requirement: reducing the need for manual inspection and saving time across large cherry plantations.
-While the model is not perfect and may benefit from more training data or augmentation, it demonstrates that predictive analytics can be successfully applied to this agricultural challenge.
+As a learning project and meeting the LOs, I would say it's very succesful.
+The pipeline is effective, the model is built and the business case is met.

-In summary, the machine learning pipeline was successful in meeting the project goals, and it provides a strong foundation for further development and deployment
+As a ML model capable of distinguishing between healthy and diseased leaves, I would say it needs further development.
+The model is overfitting and falsely confident.
+It requires further development to be statistically significant and is not yet ready to be used with a high degree of confidence.S

 ## Deployment